 Modern farming techniques using fertilizers and pesticides are degrading the quality of soil suitable for growing crops in the long run.
 Mining and deforestation are resulting in the loss of fertile soil.
 Thus, it is essential that we protect it.

-We must save our planet from air, water and soil pollution, we must control the production of pollutants.
-We must act or else there may come a time when mother nature decides to act and in such a scenario life will not be as simple as it seems today.
+We must save our planet from the air, water and soil pollution, we must control the production of pollutants.
+We must act fast or else there will be a time when mother nature decides to act and in such a scenario life will not be as simple as it seems today.

 Watch this video about the pollution of natural resources -air and water.